In this article:

 Click edit on the row of an existing mapping to edit it in the Custom Mapping tool or create a new mapping.

-- JSONata Expression (2nd/middle column) - Your JSONata transformation logic template will appear automatically in this column after you select an output file type in the third panel on the right.
-Write your JSONata expressions for mapping your data in this column.
+- Right column — JSONata Expression Editor - The right side contains the JSONata expression editor where you write your transformation logic.
+A template appears automatically after you select an output file type.
 Refer to our Guide to JSONata Mapping Expressions for more information on how to craft JSONata expressions.
+The AI Mapping Assistant panel also lives in this column, below the expression editor.

 Creating a New Mapping

-You can edit the mapping's name by clicking the pencil icon.
+- You can edit the mapping's name by clicking the into the name field, updating the name and clicking the save icon.
 For the purposes of this example, we are using a simple naming convention; however, it is helpful to provide a descriptive name for your mapping so it is easily identifiable in your Flow configurations.

-- Within the Output panel on the right, you can select the output file type.
+- Within the "Output" panel below the "JSON Data" , you can select the output file type.
 The options are JSON, CSV, and XML

 - For the output file, you can select a Mapping Target from a list of common logistics file formats, like EDI or JSON.